variantstudios/beeglesaircraft.com/_custom_pages/testimonials.md

       way to make sure I was taken care of.
 You may or may not know that everything I just mentioned is unusual in the world of piston aviation!
       There are no "squawks" now after putting about 10 hours on the plane.
-  - testimonial_title: David Gleiter
-    testimonial_subtitle: "Cessna 180 N4947A\_ Jan 2019"
-    testimonial_body_text: >-
-      "Beegles has worked on my 1956 Cessna 180 three times and each time their service and follow up was outstanding.
-Scott and the whole staff represent the best in service and knowledge especially of 180/185 aircraft.
-I would trust no one else to care for my pride and joy of 31 years now!
-Just talk to Scott and you will instantly be at ease and know you can trust this shop to deliver what you expect.
-On my last visit I had them do a gear alignment and frankly the airplane has never had ground handling this good EVER."
-  - testimonial_title: Craig Ehman
-    testimonial_subtitle: Cessna 180K C-GVER Dec 2018
-    testimonial_body_text: "\"Their knowledge, workmanship, attention to detail, and quality control are exceptional and second to none!
-Extremely high standards combined with decades of collective knowledge ensure that they do it right every time.
-This has made it a very pleasant and enjoyable experience for me over the multiple times that they have worked on my airplane.\_\n\nTheir customer service is over the top! \""
-  - testimonial_title: Jason Good
-    testimonial_subtitle: Nov 2018
-    testimonial_body_text: >-
-      "We worked with this shop (Scott) when our C310 received hail damage.
-They are absolutely #1 in customer service.
-They truly care about each and every one of their customers, new or old.
-They are also very accommodating to any needs you may have.
-Highly recommend."
 page_image_gallery:
   - image_title:
     gallery_image_path: